 42 High Street, the Abner Harris house (c 1800) - This house was built by Abner Harris in 1800.
 The Ringe house that formerly stood on this lot is said to have been moved to Central St.

-16 Mineral Street, Wise Saddle Shop (1801) - Jabez Farley sold this lot to Joseph and John Wise in 1801, and they probably built their small dwelling shortly thereafter.
-As late as 1832, their house was the only structure on Mineral Street.
+16 Mineral Street, Wise Saddle Shop (c1742 (?) /1801) - Jabez Farley sold this lot to Joseph and John Wise in 1801, who probably built this small dwelling shortly thereafter.
+As late as 1832, this was the only house on Mineral Street.

 1 Lords Square, Payne School (1802) - In 1802, the North District decided to construct a schoolhouse with public subscription.
 In 1891 it was moved from its previous location where the laundromat is now, and received extensive repairs.
 Payne School was last used for students in 1942, and since 1972 has served as the Ipswich School superintendent's office.